RyanNguyen1902/AWS_reStart/AWS_Blog/AI_Education_case/Index.md

 ### DESIGN ARCHITECTURE FOR AI EDUCATION COMPANY
 You are a Network Administrator / Cloud Engineer of a company.
-You recieved an email to inform you that company want you to research about AWS and do a report for both CIO and CTO.
+You recieved an email to inform you that company want you to research about AWS and do a report for Customer.

-The current system of your company is running on Microsoft Windows Server.
-You are searching around on the internet and found this lab that suitable your needs to research and test Windows Server on AWS.

 ### Design architecture with high availability